Frequently Asked Questions

 one math

-The arts course can be replaced by a second social science, a second experimental science, or a third language.
+and one sixth course which can be an arts course, a second social science, a second experimental science or a third language.
 Of the six exams, three are taken at the standard level (after a minimum of 150 teaching hours), and three taken at the higher level (after a minimum of 240 teaching hours).

 What are the fees associated with the IB Program?